JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/Parameter-Landscape.md

 > **Note:** Most of the analysis presented in this document assumes a static environment, omitting the dynamic, inter-epoch feedback effects of return flows to the reserves.
 While return flows can be evaluated statically for a given state, fully dynamic feedback scenarios will be explicitly indicated.

+> **Note:** By design, the final reward pot ($R$) also includes the non-refundable portion of deposits.
+This component is currently inactive in the implemented reward scheme.
+In addition, the monetary-expansion term ($\rho \cdot \text{reserves}$) is adjusted by a performance factor.
+For simplicity, that factor is omitted here and discussed separately below.

 ## Reward function

 The gross reward of pool $i$ is given by: